Tokyo Metropolitan Government Building 東京都庁舎

 Regional product fairs and comprehensive tourist info

 This government complex has three primary structures.
 The main building is 243 meters high, with 48 stories above and three underground.
 The second is 163 meters high, with 34 stories above and three below.
-The third building, where the Tokyo Metropolitan Government Assembly convenes, is eight stories high and has a circular arcade that envelops a central plaza.
+The third building, where the Tokyo Metropolitan Government Assembly convenes, is seven stories high and built with a basement floor, and has a circular arcade that envelops a central plaza.

 Together, these buildings total more than 380,000 square meters.
 In comparison, New York's Empire State Building has just over half the total floor space of Tocho.
 The building is one of Tokyo's most iconic structures and often appears in Japanese science fiction and anime.
 In the 1991 film Godzilla vs. King Ghidorah, the monsters battle around Tocho that ends with Godzilla crashing through its midsection.